Fly Quiet Program

 The Rocky Mountain Metropolitan Airport is located amongst thriving business parks and residential areas.
 To balance the needs of our community, our noise abatement program is designed to minimize noise from aircraft operations and reduce any negative effects on the surrounding areas.

 As part of the program, airport staff visit flight schools and other tenants, sharing maps and information about why aircraft noise is a critical issue that everyone must help to mitigate.
 We also advise surrounding cities and developers about how the airport will affect their developments.

-Engine maintenance run-ups are not allowed between 10 p.m. and 6 a.m., except in an emergency.
+- No engine maintenance run-ups between 10:00 p.m. and 6:00 a.m. except in an emergency.

 Flight schools, located on field, have voluntarily stopped departures in the evening hours beginning at 10:00 pm local time.
 Aircraft from the flight schools shall not depart after this, excepting when required to do so for currency or training in accordance with federal regulations.

 Note: The above procedures are recommended for arrivals and departures at RMMA.
 They are not intended to supersede the responsibility of the pilot for compliance with FARs, ATC clearances and operating parameters of the Aircraft Operations Manual.

 All recommended procedures are at the pilot's discretion, consistent with safety and ATC instructions.
 SAFETY ALWAYS COMES FIRST!